-Our programme of noise control was originally based upon the schedules set out in the Section 106 Agreement between Christchurch Borough Council and ourselves to accompany the planning permission for the new terminal building and accompanying development.
+Our programme of noise control was originally based upon the schedules set out in the Section 106 Agreement between Christchurch Borough Council, now Bournemouth, Christchurch and Poole Council (BCP), and ourselves to accompany the planning permission for the new terminal building and accompanying development.
 The programme of control is wide-ranging and seeks to apply the guiding regulatory principles to the local situation.

-Progress reports setting out how we are performing against our obligations are submitted annually to Christchurch Borough Council and reported to the Airport's Independent Consultative Committee.
-The full requirements of the Section 106 Agreement in relation to noise controls are set out in Appendix 4.
+Progress reports setting out how we are performing against our obligations are submitted annually to BCP Council and reported to the Airport's Independent Consultative Committee.
+The full requirements of the Section 106 Agreement in relation to noise controls are set out in Appendix 3.
 The noise control measures introduced by the section 106 agreement were enhanced in response to consultation on the 2011 and 2014 noise action plans, to further reduce the impact of noise in the vicinity of the airport.

-To ensure that all operations are undertaken as quietly as possible, the way in which aircraft are operated is closely controlled.
-The basis of this is a general and overarching requirement that all aircraft are operated in a manner likely to cause minimum disturbance.
+In order to prioritize quietness in all operations, the operation of aircraft is meticulously regulated, with a fundamental and overarching mandate that mandates all aircraft to be operated in a manner that minimizes disturbances.
 Our programme sets out a number of detailed and mandatory requirements to control the way in which aircraft are operated, including: